lib-ruby-parser/lib-ruby-parser/README.md

 Byte sequence `255` is invalid in UTF-8, but MRI ignores it.

-But not all languages support it, and this is why string and symbol nodes contain a custom `StringValue` instead of a plain `String` inside.
+But not all languages support it, and this is why string and symbol nodes encapsulate a custom `StringValue` instead of a plain `String`.

 If your langauge supports invalid strings you can use raw `.bytes` of this `StringValue`.
 For example, a Ruby wrapper for this library could do that.